i-Sa3ed/Problem-Solving/README.md

 # Problem-Solving
-Here are some solutions for the problems that I found interesting
+Here are some codes that help me in Problem Solving